“How do I track blog traffic in Google Analytics”-Content Marketing Manager

 Events don’t directly measure blog sales but it can still measure blog performance.
 It doesn’t provide as robust data as the other methods above provide.
 Come up with good insights and proper direction if there’s a measurement plan with open collaboration across functional departments.

-Conclusion – Blog performance in Google Analytics is not a straight line
+Conclusion – Blog performance is not a straight line

 When a blog is not contributing to revenue, perhaps it’s best to measure micro-goals.
 Micro-goals are secondary goals of a website.
 These goals are much broader are not too rigid in terms of KPI.